 Many people enjoy their tea strong and plain.
-However, there are equally as many who need just a little extra be it milk or sweetener.
+However, there are equally as many people who need just a little extra, be it milk or a sweetener.
 When it comes to milk tea it’s important to remember that fresh milk is always the best choice.

 Heating the milk before mixing is also an option.
 Sweetener on the other hand merely a supporting player in this tale.
 Extras depend on the consumer.
-There are options such as jaggery, sugar or bee’s honey for sweetners.
+There are options such as jaggery, sugar, or bee’s honey for sweeteners.
 Pick your choice and enjoy ‘your cup’ of tea.

 See the recipe on: Culture Classic Travel